-A utility's forecast for the most likely consumption levels of gas or BASELINE FORECASTS:
+Baseline forecasts: A utility's forecast of the most likely consumption levels of gas or electricity.

-electricity.

-BIOMASS: A generic term referring to any organic material used to generate electricity.
+Biomass: A generic term referring to any organic material used to generate electricity.
 Any plant that can be burned to generate electricity is biomass.

-BTU: British Thermal Unit is a generic measure of energy consumption.
-All energy consumption can be converted to Btu measurement.
+BTU: British Thermal Units is a generic measure of energy consumption.
+All energy consumption can be converted to BTU measurement.

-CERTIFICATE OF NEED: A certificate of need must be obtained by any electric utility planning to construct a large electric generating facility.
+Certificate of Need: A certificate of need must be obtained by any electric utility planning to construct a large electric generating facility.

-CONSERVATION A legislative mandate requiring public utilities operating in the State of Minnesota to reinvest revenue dollars into programs supporting IMPROVEMENT reduction of natural gas and electric consumption.
-PROGRAM (CIP):
+Conservation Improvement Program (CIP): A legislative mandate requiring public utilities operating in the State of Minnesota to reinvest revenue dollars into programs supporting reduction of natural gas and electric consumption.

-DOCKET: In regulation, the file containing all information pertaining to a particular regulatory matter.
-A docket is usually identified by a number that tells the year in which the docket was opened and which may. depending on the identification scheme employed by the particular regulatory body, convey other information about the matter addressed in the docket.
+Docket: In regulation, the file containing all information pertaining to a particular regulatory matter.
+A docket is usually identified by a number that tells the year in which the docket was opened and which may, depending on the identification scheme employed by the particular regulatory body, convey other information about the matter addressed in the docket.
 Dockets assigned by the Minnesota Public Utilities Commission include an identification scheme for ascertaining the year in which the filing was made, the type of filing, the applicable utility, and the sequence in which the filing was made with respect to other filings during the year.

-EXTERNALITIES: Costs imposed on society that are not directly taken into account in the price of a product.
+Externalities: Costs imposed on society that are not directly taken into account in the price of a product.
 For electricity production, these externalities are in the form of air emissions.